 include_subdomains: true

-NEL policy cached for https://example.com
+NEL policy cached forhttps://example.com

-, it will not generate reports for expired certificate on https://expired.example.com
+, it will not generate reports for expired certificate onhttps://expired.example.com

-because these errors happen in the connection phasehttps://example.com
+because these errors happen in the connection phase - …but will send a report for an expired certificate on

 The header can also contain these optional fields, both are a number between 0.0